 Provides diagnostic (cognitive and psychological) assessment for children and youth with known or suspected neurological or medical conditions that may affect CNS functioning.
 The results include a cognitive strength/weakness profile and specific treatment recommendations for medical, educational, vocational (age dependent), and social functioning.

 - Oftentimes, children and youth with neurological or other medical conditions experience cognitive difficulties.

 - These children and youth may require a specialized assessment with a provider able to interpret the relationship between the brain-based disorders and the cognitive and emotional/behavioral functioning.

 - Treatment recommendations are aimed at maximizing functioning and minimizing distress.

-- Carries or carried in the past a medical diagnosis which relates to brain functioning in some way.
+- Known or suspected medical/neurological condition that relates to CNS functioning in some way.
 For example:

 - Chromosomal/genetic abnormalities or suspected influence